namanlakhani/projectmanager/README.md

 Repo: https://github.com/namanlakhani/projectmanager.git

 _Prerequisite_
-1. MySQL Server should be up and running and should have database named projectmanager
+1. MySQL Server should be up and running for local and should have database named projectmanager.
+Docker will create its own mysql image.
 2. Should have JRE installed
 3. [Optional]: Jenkins setup is optional
 4. [Optional]: docker setup if running in docker container